Paul Cotton (diplomat): Later life

-Following his retirement from the diplomatic service in 1994, Cotton remained living in Sydney where he had most recently been New Zealand consul-general, and was appointed the Australian representative on the New Zealand 2000 task force set up by the New Zealand government to maximise opportunities arising from the 2000 Summer Olympics in Sydney.
+Following his retirement from the diplomatic service in 1994, Cotton remained living in Sydney where he had been New Zealand consul-general, and was appointed the Australian representative on the New Zealand 2000 task force set up by the New Zealand government to maximise opportunities arising from the 2000 Summer Olympics in Sydney.
 He also served as the New Zealand Olympic Committee attache in Sydney in the lead-up to and during the 2000 Summer Olympics.

 Cotton also wrote for The Dominion as its Sydney columnist, and was a member and treasurer of the Foreign Correspondents' Association.
 He was the managing director of South Pacific Associates and an emeritus member of the Royal Society of New Zealand.

+Cotton died in Sydney on 16 July 2022, at the age of 92, having been predeceased by his wife in 2021.

 Honours and awards

-In 1977 Cotton was appointed a Commander of the Royal Victorian Order on the occasion of the Queen's visit to Western Samoa.
-He was made a Companion of the Queen's Service Order in 1990, and he was awarded the New Zealand 1990 Commemoration Medal the same year.
+In 1977, Cotton was appointed a Commander of the Royal Victorian Order on the occasion of the Queen's visit to Western Samoa.
+He was made a Companion of the Queen's Service Order in the 1990 Royal Visit Honours, and he was awarded the New Zealand 1990 Commemoration Medal the same year.